julawson/eds-repo/README.md

 # eds-repo
-This is a test repo for eco-data-science learning github
+This is a test repo for eco-data-science!
+We are learning Github :)

+This is really awesome.